Highland Rim: Eastern Highland Rim

 typically limestone at valley floors (around 500 ft elevation) and sandstone on ridges (to around 1,000 feet).
 The constituent bedrock is composed primarily of Mississippian aged St. Louis, and Warsaw limestones with Fort Payne chert underlain by Chattanooga Shale that forms a large part of the escarpment.
-This area is mostly undulating plains, hills, and karst.
+This area is flatter than the Western Rim, characterizable as tablelands of moderate relief combined with irregular plains.

 Northern Highland Rim

-The Northern Highland Rim is encountered a few miles north of Nashville and extends to the Kentucky border, and the region of Kentucky adjacent to it called the Pennyroyal is largely a continuation of it under another name.
+The Northern Highland Rim is encountered a few miles north of Nashville and extends to the Kentucky border, and the region of Kentucky adjacent to it called the Pennyroyal is largely a continuation of it under another name as is the Indiana Uplands, located to the north of the Ohio River.

 Southern Highland Rim

 For the most part the Southern Rim is the farthest from Nashville, rising at some points just a few miles north of the border with Alabama.
 The landforms are continuous with those in adjacent portions of Alabama, although perhaps the most spectacular landforms of any portion of the Rim are to be found there.

 The stratigraphy of the Southern Highland Rim is primarily composed of flat-lying limestones, dolomites, and shales, and to a much lesser extent, of cherts, siltstones, mudstones, and very fine grained to conglomeratic sandstones.